pivotal-cf/areas-of-contribution/domain-expertise.md

   <li>Leverages their knowledge of related domain concepts to better the product</li>

-  <li>Can explain how a domain area has evolved over time (including familiarity with features in past releases)</li>
+  <li>Can explain how a domain area has evolved over time (including familiarity with features and product decisions in past releases)</li>
 </ul></td>
 </tr>